Non-stop flights to Reykjavik (Keflavik) (KEF)

 From Salzburg, you can fly non-stop with Icelandair or Play.
 This is a seasonal route that starts in December and ends in March.

 From Vienna, you can fly non-stop with Austrian (Star Alliance) or Wizz Air Malta.
+This is a seasonal route that starts in April and ends in October.

 Flights from Belgium to Reykjavik (Keflavik)